Continuous testing can be brought about by combining Agile & DevOps to enable development teams to develop, test, and release software more quickly.

 - One should aim to develop independent and self-contained automated tests.

 - The ownership of test automation should be collective, that is, one should select a test automation platform that all team members can work with.

 Implementing DevOps & Agile Methodologies

-A transition from traditional methods to Agile/DevOps can help FinTech companies to push their products to the market quicker.
+A transition from traditional methods to Agile/DevOps can help FinTech companies push their products to market more quickly.
 It will also help them be more responsive to customer needs and feedback post-release.
 However, any such implementation must proceed with consideration of the additional constraints that are specific to the payments industry.
 This includes high levels of regulation, enhanced security, and heightened compliance requirements.
 To know more about how you can find success with test automation using DevOps and Agile methodologies, reach out to us here.